kubeovn/docs/docs/advance/ovn-eip-fip-snat.en.md

 Pod is based on the general flow of distributed gateway FIP (dnat_and_snat) to exit the public network.
 Finally, POD can exit the public network based on the public network NIC of the local node.

-The CRD supported by this function is basically the same as the iptable nat gw public network solution.
+The CRD supported by this function is basically the same as the iptables nat gw public network solution.

 - ovn eip: occupies a public ip address and is allocated from the underlay provider network vlan subnet
 - ovn fip: one-to-one dnat snat, which provides direct public network access for ip addresses and vip in a vpc